Sport in Jamaica: Mixed martial arts

 This sport has become very popular in Jamaica, due to the participation of fighters as Uriah Hall, Aljamain Sterling, Randy Brown & Leon Edwards in the UFC.

+Wrestling

+The sport of wrestling has been practiced in Jamaica since 1976, with the first amateur wrestling competing at the 1978 Commonwealth Games and various Olympic cyles for Wrestling at the Summer Olympics, the first wrestling club was Ocho Rios Wrestling Club in 2020.
+The sport continued to grow during the 21st century and by 2024, had a few wrestlers medal at CAC Games and Pan Am Games.
+The Olympic and Beach styles of wrestling are administered by the Jamaica Wrestling Federation.

+Professional wrestling television viewership is also very popular in Jamaica.

 Rugby league

 Rugby league has been played in Jamaica since 2006.

 The Jamaica national rugby league team is made up of players who play in Jamaica and from UK based professional and semi professional clubs (notably in the Super League and Championship).
 In November 2018 for the first time ever, the Jamaica rugby league team qualified for the Rugby League World Cup after defeating the USA (16-10) & Canada (38-8).
 Jamaica will play in the 2021 Rugby League World Cup in England.

 Rugby union

 Rugby union in Jamaica is a minor but growing sport, with 2,090 registered players.
 The sport is governed by the Jamaica Rugby Union.
 The Jamaica national rugby union team is ranked 66th in the world by the IRB rankings.